the1lab/1lab/src/Cat/Base.lagda.md

 Since the type of natural transformations is defined as a record, we can not _a priori_ reason about its h-level in a convenient way.
-However, using Agda's metaprogramming facilities (both reflection _and_ instance search), we can automatically derive an equivalence between the type of natural transformations and a certain $\Sigma$ type; This type can then be shown to be a set using the standard `hlevel`{.Agda} machinery.
+However, using our metaprogramming facilities (both reflection _and_ instance search), we can automatically derive an equivalence between the type of natural transformations and a certain $\Sigma$ type; This type can then be shown to be a set using the standard `hlevel`{.Agda} machinery.